 Workflow planning is planning a sequence of operations performed during the production process.
 It allows you to track each item’s work and see who is responsible for the task and its completion.
 In other words, workflow planning helps check the status of the task.

 Production Planning Tools

 Manufacturers rely on multiple tools to prepare the production plan and track progress such as charts, spreadsheets, or visualization software, etc. Instead of investing in multiple tools, a single ERP solution can help you plan production and use production control strategies to ensure that the plant floor is performing well and deliveries are on time.

 Enterprise Resource Planning (ERP) software offers real-time visibility that helps decision-makers understand variances, eliminate waste, ramp up production, and improve transparency within the organization.
 ERP makes updating a job’s status easy as it can be done on mobile devices without leaving the workstation.

 Modern ERP ensures automated workflow which eliminates repetitive tasks such as data entry.
 ERP helps manufacturers plan, execute, and control production while integrating these operations into other business processes.

 ERP has inbuilt Material Requirement Planning functionality which ensures minimum stock and risk for holding extra inventory.
 It ensures efficient and streamlined manufacturing processes.

 How does OptiProERP help manufacturers with production planning and control?

-OptiProERP is a manufacturing ERP built on SAP Business One, the leading platform for small and midsize enterprises.
+OptiProERP is a manufacturing ERP natively embedded on SAP Business One, the leading platform for small and midsize enterprises.
 It provides a complete view of resource capacity, backlogs and bottlenecks, plant floor data, and inventory demand all in a single system.

-If you want to learn how OptiProERP can help increase your efficiency and profitability, contact us.
+Contact us if you want to learn how OptiProERP can help in planning production activites to increase your efficiency and profitability.